denten-books/plain-text/1-chapter.md

 producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].

-[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
-@marche_literature_2012.

-[^ln1-ceruzzi]: See @ceruzzi_computing_2012, 11 who writes that "the modern
-computer is a convergence of separate streams of information handling, each with its own rich tradition of technological history."
-"One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

-[^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].

-[^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.

-[^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard Universitiy's Collection of Historical Scientific Instruments in 2012.
-He writes, "my goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
-I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

-[^ln1-reading]:The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
-Proper reading involves the appropriate internalization of the symbol, for both human and machine.

-[^ln1-cs]: Two separate departments offersing competing degrees in software engineering and computer science is a common occurance in North American universities.

-## 1.6 Splitting the Sign

 That history begins with the human capacity to externalize images.
 It proceeds with the invention of writing: a formal constraint on the image, adding a level of non-mimetic abstraction.
 A picture of the horse that looks like a horse can